Wizard-sys-source/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
+    title: >-
-    title: 'I’m a Wizard with tech, don''t believe me, schedule or call below'
+      I’m a Wizard with tech.Phones, Laptops, And tablets all fixed here. schedule or call below
     subtitle: >-
       Mobile service-"I come to you", Diagnosis for FREE, You pay the cost of the parts plus $50.00